howlowck/haosblog/src/content/blog/rethinking-code-generators.md

 We wouldn't need to build the complicated factories anymore.
 **UnGen gives you that power with your code**.

-## A Word on GenAI

-Generative AI has caused seismic shifts within the software development world (or just world in general).
-And I believe that's a good and exciting thing.
-At the same time, I believe there is still a space for declarative language and new deterministic tooling like UnGen to exist.

 ## UnGen Usage Patterns

 Since UnGen is just a simple cli tool that reads UnGen commands (comments in your code) and generates new code, it's an extremely flexible tool.